scala-ide/scala-ide.github.com/download/milestone.md

 title: Download the Milestone
 ---

-# Scala IDE 2.1 Milestone 2
+# Scala IDE 2.1.0 Milestone 2 for Eclipse 3.7 (Indigo)

 If you are curious to try out some of the new features that will only be available in the future Scala IDE 2.1 release, keep reading, you are in the right place.